Available light photography: Posing into the light

-A topic that I’ve given more and more attention to here on Tangents, is available light photography – but specifically the concept that it isn’t just a random way of taking photos, but that consideration has to be given to the direction of light.
+A topic that we’ve given more and more attention to here on Tangents, is available light photography – but specifically the idea that in using available light, it isn’t just a random way of taking photos, but that consideration has to be given to the direction of light.
 When you work with someone you want to take a portrait of, it is crucial that you pose someone in flattering light.
 This often means posing someone into the light, with the one shoulder toward the direction of light.
 This idea works for even the simplest of cameras – in this case, an iPhone photo of the bride.

 I wanted to share some of my images.
 So I asked her if I could shoot a photo with Instagram on my iPhone, so I could post it directly from my phone to Facebook and Instagram.
 I had shot the entire sequence here with my Nikon D4, and the images look really good.
 Really good!
 But I wanted to immediately show some friends, and the iPhone was the choice for sharing an image.